-- (a) Baptised Roman Catholic children who are Looked After or previously Looked After - (b) Children already on roll at Thornleigh Salesian College 2024 - (c) Children on roll at Mount St Joseph School or St Joseph's Horwich in Year 11 - (d) Other Roman Catholic children - (e) Other Looked After or previously Looked After children - (f) Children of permanent members of staff who have either been in post for two years when the application for admission to the school is made and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - (g) Other children
+- (a) Baptised Roman Catholic children who are Looked After or previously Looked After - (b) Children already on roll at Thornleigh Salesian College 2025 - (c) Children on roll at Mount St Joseph School or St Joseph's Horwich in Year 11 - (d) Other Roman Catholic children - (e) Other Looked After or previously children looked after - (f) Children of permanent members of staff who have either been in post for two years when the application for admission to the school is made and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - (g) Other children

-A looked after child (LAC) is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
-A previously looked after child is one who has ceased to be looked after because they were adopted or have become subject to a residency order or special guardianship order.
+A child looked after (CLA) is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
+A previously child looked after is one who has ceased to be looked after because they were adopted or have become subject to a residency order or special guardianship order.